 The surgery went well.

-If your dog ever had major surgery you know how heartbreaking it is to see your baby so “violated” and how scary it is to try to keep them from hurting themselves in any way.
+If your dog ever had major surgery, you know how heartbreaking it is to see your baby so “violated” and how scary it is to try to keep them from hurting themselves in any way.

-In spite of the expected challenges, particularly trying to keep Bennet from busting his implants before he healed, they made it through post-op successfully.
+Despite the expected challenges, particularly trying to keep Bennet from busting his implants before he healed, they made it through post-op successfully.
 Being so young, Bennet healed faster than expected.

 6 months post op

 It was a long journey and left Bennett with fear of the vet.
-But other than that, he can live his life fully and that makes him very happy.
+But other than that, he can live his life fully, and that makes him very happy.

 TPLO Surgery Story – Bennett